SimonGuethler/foal/docs/docs/authentication-and-access-control/jwt.md

 ### Retreive a Dynamic Secret Or Public Key

-By default `JWTRequired` and `JWTOptional` use the value of the configuration keys `settings.jwt.secret` or `settings.jwt.publicKey` as a static secret (or public key).
+By default `VerifyAndDecodeJWT` uses the value of the configuration keys `settings.jwt.secret` or `settings.jwt.publicKey` as a static secret (or public key).

 But it is also possible to dynamically retrieve a key to verify the token.
 To do so, you can specify a function with the below signature to the `secretOrPublicKey` option.